robintrayler/astroBayes_manuscript/manuscript.md

 The ability to estimate hiatus durations is a significant strength of our modeling framework.
 Hiatuses in stratigraphic records significantly complicate the interpretation of biologic and geochemical proxy records.
 Detecting and resolving the duration of hiatuses is therefore important to ensuring the accuracy of age-depth models.
 In principle, hiatuses can be detected and quantified from cyclostratigraphic records alone [@meyers2004; @meyers2019].
 However, these approaches can be skewed towards minimum hiatus duration and are sensitive to distortions of the astrologic signal from other non-hiatus sources @meyers2004].
 Our approach relies on both astrochronology and radioisotopic geochronology to estimate the duration of one or more hiatuses with astrochronology controlling the sedimentation rate (slope) and radioisotopic geochronology controlling the absolute duration (intercept(s)).
 This approach requires that at least two dates bracket a given hiatus.

-Since the CIP2 data set includes a significant hiatus [@sinnesael2019] we investigated the influence of the number and stratigraphic position of radioisotopic dates on the quantification of the hiatus duration.
-For each of the sensitivity validation models (2, 4, 6, and 8 dates) we calculated the stratigraphic distance between the hiatus and the nearest date (@fig:hiatus_duration).
-Other than the requirement that there is at least one date above and below the hiatus, the stratigraphic position of the dates does not appear to have a strong influence on hiatus quantification as in all cases the model posterior of hiatus duration contained the true duration of 0.203 Ma.

 ## Sedimentation models and constraining uncertainty

 A potential criticism of our approach is that our choice of a simple sedimentation model artificially influences overall model uncertainties.
 Since we do not allow sedimentation rate to vary randomly throughout stratigraphy our models lack the "sausage-like" credible intervals that characterize other Bayesian age depth models (i.e, `bchron`, `bacon`).
 Indeed,  @haslett2008 consider a minimal assumptions of smoothness as a fundamental feature of age-depth modeling as there is "*is no reason a priori to exclude either almost flat or very steep sections*".
 While @blaauw2011 considers some smoothness, as expressed by the rate-of-change of sedimentation rate, as a desirable feature, both modeling approaches allow sedimentation rate to vary randomly in the absence of other constraints.

 Astrochronology provides a clear, strong constraint on both absolute and spatial variations in sedimentation rate.
 Orbital tuning should not involve frequent changes in sedimentation rate as these can cause fluctuations unrelated to orbital frequencies [@muller2002; @malinverno2010].
 In principle our underlying probability calculations could be applied to any sedimentation model, however...

-# Random Notes
-* Several bayesian models are available to fit age-depth models to radioisotope geochronology data including `OxCal` [@bronkramsey2008], `Bchron` [@haslett2008] `Bacon` [@blaauw2011], and `Chron.jl` [@schoene2019].
-Each modeling framework takes a slightly different approach to model fitting but they each focus on fitting models to radioisotopic geochronology data alone.

-* `Bacon` models sedimentation accumulation as a series of discrete slices where the posterior distribution is of sedimentation rate.

-* the rate of accumulation is controlled by two prior distributions, a gamma distribution that represents prior constraints on sedimentation rate and a beta distribution that controls a sedimentation memory parameter, that is how rapidly sedimentation rate can change between slices.
-While the second parameter is more  -->

-* `Bchron` uses a compound-Poisson-gamma distribution model to simulate sedimentation variability and fits a series piecewise-linear segments to the geochronology data.
-This process means that over the course of many MCMC model iterations sedimentation rate varies randomly throughout a stratigraphic section which may include near-hiatuses or period of near-infinite sedimentation rates.

 \newpage